kyle8998/SlackPal/README.md

 # SlackPal

-A slack bot for lunch transactions!
+A slack bot for any transactions!